LeagueStar/KritikShoot/README.md

 **A fast-paced top-down shooter built with vanilla JS + HTML5 Canvas.**

-Survive endless enemy waves, collect power-ups, level up, and aim for the top of the local leaderboard.
+Survive endless enemy waves, collect power-ups, level up, and aim for the top of the Global Leaderboard.

 ---